circuit/imdb-collaboration/README.md

 This app is built using web components, specifically the [lit-html](https://github.com/PolymerLabs/lit-html) library built by the Google Polymer team.

-> [Branch V1](https://github.com/circuit/imdb-collaboration/tree/v1) corresponds to the [first medium article](https://medium.com/@rurscheler/introducing-the-circuit-apis-f98285f470f0) without support for a bot
+> This the readme for the most current version.
+To view the version that corresponds to the [first medium article](https://medium.com/@rurscheler/introducing-the-circuit-apis-f98285f470f0) see [Branch V1](https://github.com/circuit/imdb-collaboration/tree/v1)

 ## Features
 * Search for movies or TV shows using [omdbapi.com](http://www.omdbapi.com)